2001 Army Black Knights football team

 The 2001 Army Black Knights football team was an American football team that represented the United States Military Academy as a member of Conference USA (C-USA) in the 2001 NCAA Division I-A football season.
 In their second season under head coach Todd Berry, the Black Knights compiled a 3–8 record and were outscored by their opponents by a combined total of 365 to 229.
 In the annual Army–Navy Game, the Black Knights defeated Navy, 26–17.
+The last time they did until 2016.